Judo boss offers Olympic lifeline to asylum-seeking Iranian Mollaei

 Iran's Fars news agency accused Mollaei of pre-planning his defection, quoting Iran's judo head coach Majed Zarian as saying: "Everything was set in advance -- someone in Iran must have helped him."

-But Vizer insisted his support of Mollaei was an issue of "sporting values" and not politics.
+Vizer insisted his support of Mollaei was a question of "sporting values" and not politics.

 "I'm not in favour or against any country," he said.